 - The effect of the replication factor on SmartStore warm buckets differs from its effect on non-SmartStore warm buckets.
 In particular, the cluster uses the replication factor to determine how many copies of SmartStore warm bucket metadata it maintains.
 The cluster does not attempt to maintain multiple copies of the warm buckets themselves.
 In cases of warm bucket fixup, the cluster only needs to replicate the bucket metadata, not the entire contents of the bucket directories.

 A cluster treats hot buckets in SmartStore indexes the same way that it treats hot buckets in non-SmartStore indexes.
 It replicates the hot buckets in local storage across the replication factor number of peer nodes.

 When a bucket in a SmartStore index rolls to warm and moves to remote storage, the remote storage service takes over responsibility for maintaining high availability of that bucket.
 The replication factor has no effect on how the remote storage service achieves that goal.

 At the point that the bucket rolls to warm and gets uploaded to remote storage, the peer nodes no longer attempt to maintain replication factor number of local copies of the bucket.
-The peer node that was the source for that bucket continues to maintain a copy of the bucket in local cache for some period of time, as determined by the cache eviction policy.
-The peer nodes that were targets for that bucket, however, immediately evict their copies from their local caches.
+The peers do keep thier copies of the bucket in local cache for some period of time, as determined by the cache eviction policy.

 .bucketManifest files.
 Those peer nodes also maintain empty directories for the bucket, if a copy of the bucket does not currently reside in their local cache.